Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 19. 赛尔研究中心

-13. Statue of a Girl
+20. Statue of a Girl
 	1. How many white sculptures are here at the north gate of library?
 	2. 2

-14. Statue of Qian
+21. Statue of Qian
 	1. Which year was Dr. Qian born in?
 	2. 1911

-15. 图书馆
+22. 图书馆
 	1. Which gate is this of the library?
 Please enter a single CAPITAL letter.
 	2. N

-16. Water Injection
+23. Water Injection
 	1. How many stone balls are here above the pool?
 	2. 3
 	3. Rising from the pool, there are three stone balls.

+24. 建筑浮雕

-17. Tengfei Tower
+25. Tengfei Tower
 	1. Which year was this tower built in?
 	2. 1986
 	3. The Tower was donated to Jiaotong University around its 90th anniversary.